-- (a) Aquatic staff shall be placed on an Aquatic Seniority List after an employee has worked 500 hours.
-On the signing of this agreement, there shall be separate seniority lists maintained for the positions of lifeguards, cashiers, and waterslide attendants for the purpose of scheduling and other rights conveyed in this agreement. (revised March 1, 1998) - (b) Seniority based on worksite only (Trail Aquatic & Leisure Centre).
-Seniority is not available in other areas of the Municipal operation. - (c) Seniority will be lost when aquatic staff are not available for a regularly scheduled shift, and at minimum work once per week or the equivalent during the shift schedule because of other employment.
+- a) Aquatic staff shall be placed on an Aquatic Seniority List after an employee has worked 500 hours.
+On the signing of this agreement, there shall be separate seniority lists maintained for the positions of lifeguards, cashiers, and waterslide attendants for the purpose of scheduling and other rights conveyed in this agreement.
+(Revised March 1, 1998) - b) Seniority based on worksite only (Trail Aquatic & Leisure Centre).
+Seniority is not available in other areas of the Municipal operation, except for the two (2) Head Lifeguard positions. - c) Seniority will be lost when aquatic staff are not available for a regularly scheduled shift, and at minimum work once per week or the equivalent during the shift schedule because of other employment.
 Where minimum time as stipulated is not worked, the employee will be removed from the seniority list at the end of the shift schedule.
-(Added March 1, 2001)
+(Added March 1,2001)